Shannon–Weaver model: Overview and basic components

-The Shannon–Weaver model is one of the earliest and most influential models of communication.
-It was initially published by Claude Shannon in his 1948 paper A Mathematical Theory of Communication.
+The Shannon–Weaver model is one of the earliest models of communication.
+It was initially published by Claude Shannon in his 1948 paper "A Mathematical Theory of Communication".
 The model was further developed together with Warren Weaver in their co-authored 1949 book The Mathematical Theory of Communication.
 It aims to provide a formal representation of the basic elements and relations involved in the process of communication.

 The model consists of five basic components: a source, a transmitter, a channel, a receiver, and a destination.
 The source of information is usually a person and decides which message to send.
 The message can take various forms, such as a sequence of letters, sounds, or images.
 The transmitter is responsible for translating the message into a signal.
 To send the signal, a channel is required.
 Channels are ways of transmitting signals, like light, sound waves, radio waves, and electrical wires.
 The receiver performs the opposite function of the transmitter: it translates the signal back into a message and makes it available to the destination.
 The destination is the person for whom the message was intended.

 Shannon and Weaver focus on telephonic conversation as the paradigmatic case of how messages are produced and transmitted through a channel.
 But their model is intended as a general model that can be applied to any form of communication.
 For a regular face-to-face conversation, the person talking is the source, the mouth is the transmitter, the air is the channel transmitting the sound waves, the listener is the destination, and the ear is the receiver.
 In the case of a landline phone call, the source is the person calling, the transmitter is their telephone, the channel is the wire, the receiver is another telephone and the destination is the person using the second telephone.
 To apply this model accurately to real-life cases, some of the components may have to be repeated.
 For the telephone call, for example, the mouth is also a transmitter before the telephone itself as a second transmitter.